The JKU medical degree program is a Bachelor's-Master's program.Medicine

 Recommended Study Plan

-The subjects and modules as outlined for the 5th and 6th semesters of the curriculum will be completed at the JKU Linz.
+There are several factors involved as to determine whether you spend the first four semesters of the program studying in Linz or Graz.
+See program details (German only) for detailed information.
+The subjects and modules outlined for the 5th and 6th semesters of the program will be completed at the JKU Linz.

 Starting in the first semester, you will actively take part in internships together in small groups.
 Right at the start of the program you will learn about holding patient-doctor consultations, conducting medical examinations, and intervention techniques.
 The Clinical Skills Lab (simulation environment) prepares you for patient contact in a real-world environment.